markus-zzz/myc64-pocket/README.md

 ## Supported formats

-All assets are to placed in `/media/Assets/c64/common/` or sub-directories thereof.
+All assets are to be placed in `/media/Assets/c64/common/` or sub-directories thereof.

 ### PRG